sarithaganesh2010/VanaProject/README.md

     - Main class: `cucumber.api.cli.Main`
     - Glue: `com.intermedia.qa`
     - feature folder path: _point to folder where feature files are_
-    - VM options: (copy the same ones from mvn example )

-    p.s.
-Intellij has a bug with Cucumber, here's [a workaround](https://github.com/cucumber/cucumber-jvm/issues/1392)
-    If you remove `--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm2SMFormatter` from program arguments in the run configuration it will work again.
-You'll have to do this until InteliJ fixes their plugin.

  4. Chrome
  Ensure you have the latest version of Chrome installed